zackhitch/Computer-Architecture-One/LS8-SPEC.md

-# LS-8 Microcomputer Spec v1.0
+# LS-8 Microcomputer Spec v2.0

 ## Registers

-8 general-purpose 8-bit numberic registers R0-R7.
+8 general-purpose 8-bit numeric registers R0-R7.

 R5 is reserved as the interrupt mask (IM)
 R6 is reserved as the interrupt status (IS)
 R7 is reserved as the stack pointer (SP)

-Many instructions operate on the _current register_ (_CR_), which is a reference to one of the general-purpose registers.
-The current register can be changed with the `SET` instruction.
-The current register can be set to refer to any of the general purpose registers.

 ## Internal Registers